-6. International Union for Conservation of Nature (IUCN)
+1.7 International Union for Conservation of Nature (IUCN)

-The IWC has continued its engagement with IUCN in a number of areas particularly Conservation Management Plans (CMPs) and participation in the IUCN Western Gray Whale Advisory Panel (WGWAP) and has maintained its observer arrangement through the Scientific Committee.
+The IWC has maintained its observer arrangement through the Scientific Committee and continued its engagement with IUCN in a number of areas particularly Conservation Management Plans (CMPs) and participation in the IUCN Western Gray Whale Advisory Panel (WGWAP).
+At its most recent meeting the Scientific Committee endorsed the work and recommendations made by WGWAP.

-David Mattila (Secretariat) is a member of the IUCN Task Force on Marine Mammal Protected Areas.
-This Task Force is leading work on the establishment of criteria for Important Marine Mammal Areas (IMMAs) and there are opportunities for this work to be further discussed in the IWC, including for the utility of the IMMA approach (along with other area based measures) in the planning of mitigation strategies for ship strikes and other threats to marine mammals.
+The Secretariat is a member of several IUCN Task Force, including the Task Force on Marine Mammal Protected Areas.
+This group is leading work on the establishment of criteria for Important Marine Mammal Areas (IMMAs) and there are opportunities for this work to be further discussed in the IWC, including for the utility of the IMMA approach (along with other area based measures) in the planning of mitigation strategies for ship strikes and other threats to marine mammals.
+At its most recent meeting the Scientific Committee recommended that efforts to finalise the process to identify IMMAs should include integration of information on anthropogenic noise into site selection and management.

-Proposed next step: Continue liaison with the IUCN Task Force on Marine Mammal Protected Areas, including to explore ways to progress the recommendations made at the workshop of the Joint IWC-SPAW Workshop to Address Collisions Between Marine Mammals and Ships with a Focus on the Wider Caribbean.
+Proposed next step: Continue liaison with the IUCN WGSP and with the IUCN Task Force on Marine Mammal Protected Areas, including to explore ways to progress the relevant IWC recommendations on ship strikes and anthropogenic noise.

-7. Regional Marine Fisheries Organisations (RFMOs)
+1.8 Regional Marine Fisheries Organisations (RFMOs)